-The City of San Diego shall bear all the costs for water used at the Contract Sites with the exception of negligent water waste, which will be charged to the Contractor.
+The City shall bear all the costs for water used in the maintenance of sites covered by this Contract with the exception of negligent water waste, which will be charged to the Contractor.

 M. METHOD OF PERFORMING WORK

 1. Irrigation